How to Make the Best Peach Clafoutis

 • Place the sliced peaches in the prepared dish in a circle formation.

 • In a blender or food processor, combine the flour, 1 ¼ cups of the cream, the sugar, the eggs, and the salt.
 Process until mixed, about 15 seconds.
-Scrape down the sides of the blender jar.
+Scrape down the sides of the blender jar with a rubber spatula.
 Blend again until no dry pockets of batter are visible.

 • Pour the batter over the peaches in the dish.